p--q/EditEbeddedScripts/README.md

 ## USAGE

-Place the only one Calc document you want to edit the embedded macro in the same hierarchy as the tools folder.
+Place the only one Calc document you want to edit the embedded macro in the same hierarchy as the tools folder(in other words,  <a href="https://github.com/p--q/EditEbeddedScripts/tree/master/EditEmbeddedScripts">EditEmbeddedScripts</a> folder).

 ex.
 CalcDoc.ods